-James has previously held leadership roles in PEO EIS, including serving as the deputy project director for Force Management System, the assistant project manager for General Fund Enterprise Business System (GFEBS) and deputy product manager for GFEBS – Sensitive Activities.
-Before joining GFEBS, James served under the product manager for Joint Automatic Identification Technology, where he was responsible for the lifecycle management of the Radio Frequency In-Transit Visibility capability.
+James’ previous leadership roles at EIS included serving as deputy project director for the Force Management System, assistant project manager for the General Fund Enterprise Business System (GFEBS) and deputy product manager for GFEBS – Sensitive Activities.
+Before joining GFEBS, he served under the product manager for Joint Automatic Identification Technology, where he was responsible for lifecycle management of the Radio Frequency In-Transit Visibility capability.

-James began his federal service at the U.S. Army Defense Ammunition Center in McAlester, Oklahoma.
+James began his federal service as an intern at the Army Defense Ammunition Center in McAlester, Oklahoma.
 He is a member of the Army Acquisition Corps and the American Council for Technology.
-He is also Defense Acquisition Workforce Improvement Act (DAWIA) Level III certified in program management and information technology.
-He was a Government Computer News Rising Star in 2008, earned the Achievement Medal for Civilian Service in 2012 and the Commander’s Award for Civilian Service in 2009 and 2014.
+He holds an advanced Defense Acquisition Workforce Improvement Act (DAWIA) certification in Program Management and a practitioner certification in Engineering and Technical Management.
+He was a “Government Computer News” Rising Star in 2008, earned the Achievement Medal for Civilian Service in 2012 and 2015, the Commander’s Award for Civilian Service in 2009 and 2014, and the Superior Civilian Service Medal in 2018 and 2022.
 He also received the Department of Defense Chief Information Office Award in 2009.

 James graduated magna cum laude from Langston University with a Bachelor of Science in computer science.
 He earned a master’s degree in information resource management from Central Michigan University.
 In June 2019, he graduated from the Eisenhower School of National Security and Resource Strategy, National Defense University, with a Master of Science in national resource strategy.